DataStax-Examples/dscryptocommerce-astradb/README.md

 ## Prerequisites
 Let's do some initial setup:
 1. Creating a Serverless Database with AstraDB
+2. Set up your Amazon S3 Bucket
-2. Download and install the [Metamask](https://metamask.io/) browser extension
+3. Download and install the [Metamask](https://metamask.io/) browser extension
-3. Connect your wallet to the Rinkeby Testnet
+4. Connect your wallet to the Rinkeby Testnet
-4. Create multiple accounts within Metamask
+5. Create multiple accounts within Metamask
-5. Fund the wallet with Test Tokens using the [Rinkeby Faucet](https://rinkebyfaucet.com/)
+6. Fund the wallet with Test Tokens using the [Rinkeby Faucet](https://rinkebyfaucet.com/)

+## Start Building

 ### DataStax Astra
 <!--- enter a unique UTM_CODE for your sample app below --->